3kh0/ext-remover/README.md

 Image Credit: LittleMissNyan

 Thank you to all of the contributors!
-Yall really are pretty epic :D
+Ya'll are pretty epic :D

 <a href="https://github.com/3kh0/ext-remover/graphs/contributors"><img src="https://contrib.rocks/image?repo=3kh0/ext-remover" /></a>